arh1/presentation-d8-migrate-csv-importer/slides/csv-entityref.md

 ~Notes:

 * Unlike migration process plugin example (ref'd entity also being imported)...
-* here let's assume ref'd entity already exists in dest
+* here ref'd entity already exists in dest
 * CSV often has strings (titles) for referenced entities...
 * Ultimately in our dest, need a pointer to ref'd entity nid
+* Simplified version of entity_lookup from migrate_plus